appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-redeploying-processflow.md

 You can view these messages Process Flow Publish Started, Process Flow Publish Completed, Downloading Process Flow Data, Downloading XSLT Files, Deployed etc. while re-deploying. click the Finish button.
 Following the above steps, you can successfully Deploy and Execute a Process Flow.

 Following the above steps, you can successfully Redeploy and Execute a Process Flow.

+**NOTE: (a) You can redeploy a Process Flow by clicking `Deploy` button in the designer.
+(b) Before redeployment starts, the agent will take a backup of the previously deployed XSLT of the specific Process Flow, Process Flow database, along with dependent data.
+(c) If redeployment of the Process Flow fails, the agent will automatically restore backed up configuration after pending time outs.
+(d) After successful deployment, the deploy button will get enabled**